 Respiratory Disease in cats is a frustrating medical condition for cats and owners alike.
 If the respiratory disease is not treated it can become a chronic condition.
 If you suspect your cat has respiratory disease it is recommended that your cat see your veterinarian for a complete work up.
 Respiratory problems in cats can occur from a number of contributing causes which may include:

-- · Chronic viral infection · Chronic bacteria infection
+- Chronic viral infection Chronic bacteria infection

-- onronic pacteria infec
+- Allergies Bone/cartilage damage

-- · Fungal disease
+- Fungal disease

+Tooth root abscess